recom-network/recom.network/README.md

 ✔ "Trust wallet" is available on mobile phones

 ### v0.0.11-beta
-✔ MetaMask is available on mobile phones \
+✔ MetaMask available on mobile phones \
 ✔ Added component which remind you connect the wallet before you start

 ### v0.0.1-beta